she11fish/Joke_Generator_Website/Facebook_Phishing_Website/README.md

 # Introduction
-It is a facebook phishing website where the user is tricked into believing that the website they are is the official facebook login page.
+It is a facebook phishing website where the user is tricked into believing that the website they are using is the official facebook login page.
 It only works on a local computer.
 I did not host the website itself with a Phishing URL to not promote any phishing websites.
 I don't want any script kiddies use my program for phishing.